LuizGustavoDuarte/React-Temperature-Converter/README.md

 ## Made using:

-### Yarn
+### NPM
-You need to yarn add or npm install, then in the project directory, you can run:
+You need to npm install, then in the project directory, you can run:

-`yarn start`
+`npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser